14 Healthy Home Remedies in Your Spice Rack

 Find out which herbs and spices help naturally cure acne, constipation, canker sores, dandruff, and more with these tips and recipes from the book Joey Green’s Magic Health Remedies.

 Mix equal parts ground nutmeg and honey and dab on your pimple.
 Let it sit for 20 minutes, then wash off.
 Compounds in nutmeg have strong antibacterial and antifungal properties, according to Green.
 Antimicrobials in honey also help to fight the infection and reduce inflammation.

 Kick Constipation: Sesame Seeds

-To rev your digestive tract, pulse a tablespoon of sesame seeds in a coffee grinder, then sprinkle the powder on other foods, like cereal, salads, or yogurt.
+To rev your digestive tract and prevent constipation, pulse a tablespoon of sesame seeds in a coffee grinder, then sprinkle the powder on other foods, like cereal, salads, or yogurt.
 Oil from the seeds lubricates your intestines, which helps dry stool move through more easily.

 Quell Coughing: Black Pepper